chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/screen.md

 };
 ```

 We see that both the `error` and `standard` stories work just fine.
-(But you will encounter some problems when trying to test the `PureInboxScreen` with a unit test if no data is supplied like we did with `TaskList`).
+(But you will encounter some problems when trying to test the `InboxScreen` with a unit test if no data is supplied as we did with `TaskList`).

 <div class="aside">
 💡 As an aside, passing data down the hierarchy is a legitimate approach, especially when using <a href="http://graphql.org/">GraphQL</a>.
 It’s how we have built <a href="https://www.chromatic.com">Chromatic</a> alongside 800+ stories.